Mailhappen/zimbra-mailhappen/README.md

 $ docker compose start
 ```

-When there is new image available, you simply do this:
+When there is new Zimbra version released, there will be new build script available and you just recreate the new zimbraimage.
+Then update Dockerfile to use the new version to build your `yeak/singleserver` again.

+One example is to use what we built and published at Docker Hub.

 ```
-$ docker compose pull
+$ docker pull yeak/zimbraimage:10.1.8
+$ docker build --build-arg ZIMBRAIMAGE=yeak/zimbraimage:10.1.8 .
 $ docker compose down
 $ docker compose up -d
 ```

-Everytime when you down and up the container, it will take a while to start up because it needs to reconfigure itself.

 To view any progress when container is starting, type: